-Our students and graduates share their experience of studying a financial mathematics MSc programme at the University of Edinburgh.
+Our students and graduates share their experience of studying the Computational Applied Mathematics MSc programme at the University of Edinburgh.

 Visit our student blog, "Blogarithms", to learn about what life is like as a maths MSc student here in Edinburgh!
 Our student bloggers come from all over the world, and study a variety of mathematics MSc programmes.